timjogorman/Multisentence-AMR-guidelines/ms-amr.md

 If you are reading a document about bananas, you will encounter AMRs referring generally to bananas, as in "I love bananas".
 As a general rule, we **do** want to capture such general mentions and link them  together (when they are referring to the same general idea).
 The same idea also refers to kinds of events -- if there are many mentions of the general act of 'eating bananas' -- like debates about whether 'eating bananas' is good for you or whether 'eating bananas' is bad -- then we can think of 'eating bananas' as a generic event that is worth keeping track of, and linking together different eat-01 mentions together into an identity chain.

-One important caveat: Even if a phrase looks like an indefinite noun phrase, feel free to lump it together with a generic mention of that kind, if they can paraphrased in a general way.
-For example, a sentence like "you need a driver's license if you want to drive a car" is not very different, semantically, from something like "people need drivers' licenses in order to be allowed to drive cars" -- so that "car" mention can be treated as a generic "car" class.
+Even if a phrase looks like an indefinite noun phrase, feel free to lump it together with a generic mention of that kind, if the sentence can be paraphrased in a way that is referring to that whole kind of thing.
+This happens with these tricky conditional phrases, such as "you need a driver's license if you want to drive a car" -- which is not very different, semantically, from something like "people need drivers' licenses in order to be allowed to drive cars".  **If you have a "generic" identity chain, and an AMR could paraphrased to use that "generic" identity chain, feel free to link to it.**